tttor/ctrl-foundation/method/policy-based/2014_dpg_silver.md

   to ensure that the approximation does not bias the policy gradient.
 * In general, behaving according to a deterministic policy will **not ensure** adequate exploration and may lead to sub- optimal solutions.

 ## comment
 * (?) is deterministic policy more suitable in robotics?
 * (?) compatible fn approx using neural nets?
+  * ans: see paper (Sutton et al., 2000) on pol grad with fn approx